Why do we prefer doing something to doing nothing?

 What is the Action Bias?

 The action bias describes our tendency to favor action over inaction, often to our benefit.
-However, there are times when we feel compelled to act, even if there’s no evidence that it will lead to a better outcome than doing nothing would.
+However, sometimes, we feel compelled to act, even if there’s no evidence that it will lead to a better outcome than doing nothing would.
 Our tendency to respond with action as a default, automatic reaction, even without solid rationale to support it, has been termed the action bias.

 an illustration titled "Action Bias" that shows three cartoon cars in a traffic jam.
 The driver in the first car, colored blue, is honking and thinking, "Maybe if I beep more, they'll go away..."
 The other two cars behind are colored purple and have drivers looking ahead, not reacting.
 The illustration humorously depicts the concept of "Action Bias," where people feel compelled to take action, even if it's ineffective, in situations of stress or uncertainty.